vsrinivas/fuchsia/the-book/package_metadata.md

 ```

 The `dev` array contains a list of well-known device directories that are
-provided to the application.
+provided to the component.
 For example, if the string `class/input` appears in
-the `dev` array, then `/dev/class/input` will appear in the namespaces of applications
+the `dev` array, then `/dev/class/input` will appear in the namespaces of components
 loaded from the package.
 To whitelist access to a `misc` device, such as
 `/dev/misc/sysinfo`, add the string `misc` to the `dev` array.
 Unfortunately,
 whitelisting access to individual `misc` devices is not possible currently.

 The `system` array contains a list of well-known paths within the system package
-that are provided to the application.
+that are provided to the component.
 For example, if the string `bin` appears
 in the `system` array, then `/system/bin` will appear in the namespaces of
-applications loaded from the package.
+components loaded from the package.

 The `pkgfs` array contains a list of well-known paths within the pkgfs tree
-that are provided to the application.
+that are provided to the component.
 For example, if the string `packages`
 appears in the `pkgfs` array, then `/pkgfs/packages` will appear in the
-namespaces of applications loaded from the package, providing access to all
+namespaces of components loaded from the package, providing access to all
 packages fully cached on the system.

 The `features` array contains a list of well-known features that the package